tastytypist/miller-rabin/README.md

 # miller-rabin
-Repository for my paper regarding the Miller-Rabin Primality Test
+Repository for my paper regarding the worst witnesses of Miller-Rabin Primality Test